s2mLab/PianOptim/README.md

 - The file "a__show_bioMod.py" is to show a bioMod.

-- The file "b__animate_results" is to animate the a .pckl results file, saved during a simulation.
+- The file "b__animate_pckl_results" is to animate the a .pckl results file, saved during a simulation.

 - The file "c__CODE_EXPLAINATIONS_FILE" gathered technical explanations on codes developed, and some code advices.